 The following protocol was developed to streamline neutralization assays with Spike-pseudotyped lentiviruses.
 This protocol can be performed with either human sera or plasma, or monoclonal antibodies.
 Note that for safety, sera or plasma should be heat-inactivated in a biosafety cabinet prior to use as described in subsection 4.6.

-Seed a poly-L-lysine-coated 96-well plate with 1.25x104 293T-ACE2 cells (BEI NR-52511) per well in 50 uL DMEM (2.5x105 cells per mL).
+Seed a poly-L-lysine-coated 96-well plate with 1.25x104 293T-ACE2 cells (BEI NR-52511) per well in 50 μL D10 (2.5x105 cells per mL).
 Plan to infect this plate 8–12 hours post-seeding.

 About 1.5 hours prior to infecting cells, begin preparing serum and/or ACE2 dilutions in D10:

-In a separate 96-well “setup” plate, serially dilute serum samples leaving 60 uL diluted serum in each well.
-For the data in Figures 4A & 4C, we started at an initial serum dilution of 1:80 and did serial 2.5-fold dilutions, meaning each replicate of the assay requires 5 uL of sera.
-For ACE2 (Fig. 4) we started with a concentration of 200 ug/mL and did serial 3-fold dilutions.
+In a separate 96-well “setup” plate, serially dilute serum samples leaving 60 μL diluted serum in each well.
+For the data in Figures 4A & 4C, we started at an initial serum dilution of 1:80 and did serial 2.5-fold dilutions, meaning each replicate of the assay requires 5 μL of sera.
+For ACE2 (Figure 4B) we started with a concentration of 200 μg/mL and did serial 3-fold dilutions.

-Add 60 uL of D10 to wells corresponding to virus only and virus plus cells control wells.
-Add 120 uL of D10 to media only and cells only control wells.
+Add 60 μL of D10 to wells corresponding to virus only and virus plus cells control wells.
+Add 120 μL of D10 to media only and cells only control wells.
 See Figure 5 for an example plate layout.

 Dilute virus to ~2-4x106 RLU per mL.
-Add 60 uL of diluted virus to all wells containing serum dilutions and the virus only and virus plus cells control wells.
+Add 60 μL of diluted virus to all wells containing serum dilutions and the virus only and virus plus cells control wells.

 Incubate virus and serum at 37 C for 1 hr.

-Carefully add 100 uL from each well of the setup plate containing the sera and virus dilutions to the corresponding wells of the plate of 293T-ACE2 cells.
+Carefully add 100 μL from each well of the setup plate containing the sera and virus dilutions to the corresponding wells of the plate of 293T-ACE2 cells.

-Add polybrene (Sigma Aldrich, TR-1003-G) as described in subsection 4.4 for a final concentration of 5 ug/mL in each well.
+Add polybrene (Sigma Aldrich, TR-1003-G) as described in subsection 4.4 for a final concentration of 5 μg/mL in each well.

 Incubate at 37 C for 48-60 hours before reading out luminescence or fluorescence as described in subsection 4.4.

 Plot the data.
-For the curves shown in Figure 4, we fit and plotted the data using the neutcurve Python package (https://jbloomlab.github.io/neutcurve/).
+For our analysis, we first subtracted out the background signal (average of the “virus only” and “virus + 293Ts” wells) and then calculated the “maximum infectivity” for each plate as the average signal from the wells without serum (“virus + cells” wells).
+We then calculated the “fraction infectivity” for each well as the luciferase reading from each well divided by the “maximum infectivity” for that plate.
+For the curves shown in Figure 4, we then fit and plotted the fraction infectivity data using the neutcurve Python package (https://jbloomlab.github.io/neutcurve/).

 4.6.
 Human plasma sample and soluble ACE2.